-Oren Froy, the co-author of the study, said that according to these observations a change in meal timing impacts the overall rhythm of post-meal incretin and insulin on a daily basis.
-That leads to a substantial reduction in the post-meal sugar levels on a daily basis.
+Oren Froy, the co-author of the study, said that according to these observations a change in meal timing impacts the overall rhythm of post-meal incretin and insulin daily.
+That leads to a substantial reduction in post-meal sugar levels daily.

 In this study, 2 groups of participants followed different diets.
 One group ate the “D” diet and the other group the “B” diet.
 The B diet had around 703 calories for breakfast, 602 calories for lunch, and around 204 for dinner.

 On the other hand, the other diet had a reverse plan for eating.
 In the D diet, there were 204 calories for breakfast, around 602 for lunch, and 702 for dinner.

 However, both groups of participants had the same meals.
 These meals usually included low-carb options such as turkey breast, tuna, salad, scrambled eggs, and yogurt.

 The study showed that a big breakfast and a small dinner beneficial alternatives when it comes to the management of the sugar balance throughout the day.